yt-project/unyt/paper/paper.md

 equipped with an Intel i5-6300U CPU clocked at 2.4 Ghz.
-The testing environment was based on `Python 3.6.3` and had `NumPy 1.14.2`, `sympy 1.1.1`, `fastcache 1.0.2`, `Astropy 3.0.1`, and `Pint 0.8.1` installed. `fastcache` [@fastcache] is an optional dependency of `sympy` that provides an optimized LRU cache implemented in C that can substantially speed up `sympy`.
+The testing environment was based on `Python 3.6.3` and had `NumPy 1.14.2`, `sympy 1.1.1`, `fastcache 1.0.2`, `Astropy 3.0.1`, and `Pint 0.8.1` installed. `fastcache` [@fastcache] is an optional dependency of `SymPy` that provides an optimized LRU cache implemented in C that can substantially speed up `SymPy`.
 The system was instrumented using `perf system tune` to turn off CPU features that might interfere with stable benchmarks.
 We did not make any boot-time Linux kernel parameter changes.